Beit Ariela

-Beit Ariela Shaar Zion Library is the central public library in Tel Aviv.
+Beit Ariela Shaar Zion Library (Hebrew: בית אריאלה שער ציון) is the central public library in Tel Aviv.

 History

 Pre-State

 The library was founded in 1886 in Jaffa at the initiative of the "Ezrat Israel" society ("Assistance to Israel") – the organization that helped to establish the first Jewish hospital in Jaffa and also initiated the construction of Neve Tzedek neighborhood.
 The library was named then "A book collection".

 In 1891 some other communities, such as "Hovevei Zion" ("Lovers of Zion"), "B'nai B'rith" ("Sons of the Covenant") and "B'nei Moshe" ("Sons of Moses") associated in their support for the library, and since then the library changed its name to "Shaar Zion" ("The Gate of Zion").

 In 1922 the library gained the status of Municipal Library.
 In the period from 1921 to 1936, it occupied the Polac building at the intersection of Herzl and Ahad Ha'am streets.

 Since Israel's independence

 The library later moved to Ze'ev Gloskin building on Montefiore Street.
 In the early 60s when the Herzliya Gymnasium building was torn down for the construction of the Shalom Meir Tower, the library building was also demolished and the library was temporarily moved to premises on Shaul HaMelech (King Saul) Boulevard, not far from the place dedicated for the construction of a new library building.

 In 1977 the library was finally housed in its new building on Shaul HaMelech Boulevard.
 This new building was named Beit Ariela (Ariela's House) in honor of Ariela Gitter, daughter of Bernhard Benno Gitter (1919-2004), a businessman, who donated a large sum of money for its construction.